 In a broader sense, net income is of two types, namely –

-Ideally, the net income of a firm is reported on the company’s income statement and is examined extensively by shareholders, potential investors and lending institutions.
+Ideally, the net income of a firm is reported on the company’s income statement and is examined extensively by shareholders, potential investors, and lending institutions.
 It indicates a company’s solvency and its ability to shoulder additional financial obligations.
 Notably, negative or low net income may lead to a substantial drop in the valuation of a company’s shares.

 Here is a list of things that are subtracted from the total revenue of a company to ascertain its net earnings –

-In case of individuals, net income equals earnings accrued in a given period minus a few specific expenses and financial obligations.
+In the case of individuals, net income equals earnings accrued in a given period minus a few specific expenses and financial obligations.
 In other words, the difference between one’s taxable income and income tax, among other obligations is their net income.

 Usually, these following are subtracted to find out one’s net earnings –